Top Las Vegas rebounder Journie Augmon leads Liberty to playoffs

 “He was shocked,” she said of her father, who coaches a professional basketball club in South Korea.
 “He told me, ‘You don’t have to go to college to play basketball.
 You don’t have to live up to what (I’ve) done.’
 That’s what he’s always told me.”

-Augmon quickly grew to love the game, and averaged 3.7 points, 5.7 rebounds and 2 steals as a role player for Liberty last season.
+Augmon, who quickly grew to love the game, averaged 3.7 points, 5.7 rebounds and two steals as a role player for Liberty last season.
 The Patriots reached the Class 4A state championship game in February, but lost standouts Dre’Una Edwards, Rae Burrell and London Pavlica to graduation in the spring.

-As the team’s only returning starter, Augmon expected to take on a bigger role and relished the opportunity to lead the Patriots.
+As the team’s only returning starter, Augmon expected to take on a bigger role and relished a leadership opportunity.
 They finished the regular season with a 19-5 record and will play again on Thursday.

 The former cheerleader didn’t expect to play basketball at all — much less at the collegiate level.